gitGNU/gnu_comma/README.txt

 All output from the compilation resides in the build directory.

-Executable results are placed in a directory matching your hosts triplet (e.g. x86_64-unknown-gnu-linux for a generic 64 bit linux machine).
+Executable results are placed in a directory matching your hosts triplet (e.g. x86_64-unknown-gnu-linux for a generic 64 bit GNU/Linux machine).
 Currently, only a simple "driver" program is built.
-This program reads a single file given on the command line (or from stdin if the supplied file name is "-"), parses and type checks it.
+This program reads a single file given on the command line (or from stdin if the supplied file name is "-" or missing), parses, type checks it, and then emits LLVM assembly code to stdout if there were no errors.
 A non-zero exit status is returned if an error was detected.

 In order to build the Doxygen documentation, supply "--enable-doxygen" to configure.
 The html output is available under doc/doxygen/html.